monktastic/blog/pages/metaphysics/radical-skepticism-and-magic.md

 The subtlest layers are even more profound.

-At all times, you are continually reinforcing your assumptions about the nature of reality.
+At all times, you are continually reinforcing your unfounded assumptions about the nature of reality.
 While this is happening, it is indeed "psychologically impossible" (as Russell said) to genuinely consider that they may be *dead wrong*.
 You will convince yourself in a million clever ways that *obviously* they're true, philosophical sophistry be damned.
 And in any case, you *must* believe them, or else you'll go crazy.
 But it isn't true.
 It is possible to function *as though* reality operates in the standard way, without taking it literally.
 And something surprising happens when you do.

 When you finally cut through this thicket of unfounded assumptions, you may have an experience that can genuinely be called "transcendent" -- in that it